What happens if I live some distance from the school?

 What happens if my child is away from school or is late?

 Regular attendance is crucial and we expect all children to arrive punctually so that we can have a prompt and calm start to the day.
-The register is taken at 9am.
+The register is taken from 8.45am.
 However, if you do get held up for some reason, please let us know by telephone or message, and please come along anyway as soon as you can - it is better to arrive late than to give up on a session altogether.
 If you are too late for the register, please call in to the school office to let us know your child is here.